willtmwu/androidExamples/Workshop_Series/README.md

-# Android Examples

-## Android Workshop Series
+# Android Workshop Series
+Welcome to my very own workshop!!
+A series of tutorials to allow people to quickly understand and begin developing with the android sdk (in java).

+    Always a work in progress....

-# Series 1 - Hello, Android
+## Series 1 - Hello, Android
-An introduction into the absolute basics of the android system
+An absolute introduction in the android system, from the tools (logcat and DDMS) to developing layouts using basic xml.

-# Series 2 - Better UI
+## Series 2 - Better UI
-Making better UI with ActionBars, Fragements and RelativeLayouts
+After the basics, some more advanced UI development features.
+Focused on _ActionBars_, _Fragements_ and _RelativeLayouts_.

-# Series 3 - Multitasking
+## Series 3 - Multitasking
-Interact with the system by Services, Broadcasts and Intents
+Interacting with the system is important for any application and in this series we delve deeper into how applications listen and interact with events across the system.

-# Series 4 - Storing Data
+## Series 4 - Storing Data
-Persis the data across sessions with database and preferences.

-## Past Android Project/s
+Store and persist data, cache data and understand how data can be retreived.

+## Exercise Projects
+Test your android development skills with some basic project ideas!

+    Check the individual project folders, for hints on how to implement the application.